wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 #### Contract Upgrades

-Upgrading the contract will be done via a governance action from the guardian network with the same mechanism we use for the existing wormhole cosmwasm contracts.
+Upgrading the contract is performed with a migrate contract governance action from the guardian network.
+Once quorum+1 guardians (13) have signed the migrate contract governance VAA, the [wormchain client migrate command](https://github.com/wormhole-foundation/wormhole/blob/a846036b6ebff3af6f12ff375f5c3801ada20291/wormchain/x/wormhole/client/cli/tx_wasmd.go#L148) can be ran by anyone with an authorized wallet to submit the valid governance vaa and updated wasm contract to wormchain.

 ### Account Management